 Only You Know Which Lender Is Your Type

-There are three types of mortgage lenders — retail banks, credit unions, and mortgage banks — as well as mortgage brokers, who compare loan products via a coterie of potential lenders to help you, the client, find the right one.
-Before you start narrowing down the candidates, you have to know what you’re looking for, and where to find it.
+You can choose from three types of mortgage lenders — retail banks, credit unions, and mortgage banks — as well as mortgage brokers, who compare loan products via a coterie of potential lenders to help you, the client, find the right one.
+Before you start narrowing down the candidates, know what you’re looking for and where to find it.
 Let’s talk about your options.

 What they are: These are your Chases and Banks of America, plus your local banks.
 They do their own underwriting (in a nutshell, investigating your finances), so retail banks, especially the smaller ones, can sometimes offer lower fees and less-stringent credit requirements.
 If you like to have your accounts all in one place, you may want to use your own bank or credit union.

 Who you’ll work with: You’ll be assigned a loan officer, who will receive a commission or bonus for writing your loan.

 What they are: They’re not-for-profit and customer-owned, so they’re not beholden to shareholders, like a bank.
 Because of that and their not-for-profit tax status, they typically offer more personal service and lower fees.
 The flip side is they're less convenient: They have fewer branches and ATMs.

 To apply for a loan, you must be a member of the credit union’s community, which could be faith-, employment-, interest-, or union-based.
 That said, borrowers can typically become a member easily; the National Credit Union Administration’s Credit Union Locator is a tool to find credit unions near you.

 Who you’ll work with: As with a bank, you’ll be assigned a loan officer, who will receive a commission or bonus for writing your loan.

 What they are: These banks, such as AimLoan and PennyMac, only offer home loans.
 Many like Rocket Mortgage by Quicken Loans, operate as mortgage banks.